sts10/sts10.github.io/_posts/2021-04-24-revisiting-compund-safety.markdown

 ## CSafe, my new code

-Inspired by some tweets I saw recently, I decided to take a fresh look at this project, having 3 more years of Rust experience under my belt.
+I recently decided to take a fresh look at this project, now having three more years of Rust experience under my belt.
 The result is [CSafe](https://github.com/sts10/csafe).

 CSafe makes a number of **improvements** over [my original checker](https://github.com/sts10/compound-passphrase-list-safety-checker).
 First off, I think it's all more readable that my original checker code, which I wrote when I was newer to Rust.
 CSafe also has some basic tests and benchmarks.